![]() |

 The Lido buffet is always casual.
 The dining room is casual during the day.

-A cruise is divided into three types of dress codes for evening - Formal, Semi-formal and Casual.
-Although some ships are just calling it Smart Casual and Formal.
+A cruise can be divided into two or three types of dress codes for evening - Formal, Business Casual and Casual.
+Some ships are just calling it Smart Casual and Formal.
+And other ships are casual throughout.
 See below for descriptions.

 Here's what each of these dress codes entails:

-Semi-formal or informal night: Some ships require a tie and jacket, others just a jacket for men.
+Business Casual or informal night: Some ships require a tie and jacket, others just a jacket for men.
 Ladies wear pantsuits or dresses.
 Think of this as a business meeting or dinner in an upscale restaurant.
-It's more like Business casual.
+Many ships have eliminated this category.

-Casual night: You can relax a bit on this night.
-However, no jeans, t-shirts or shorts.
-Men usually wear nice slacks and collared shirts.
+Casual night or Smart Casual: You can relax a bit on these nights.
+However, most have no jeans, t-shirts or shorts.
+Men usually wear slacks and collared shirts.
 Women wear slacks and a blouse.
-The first night is always casual since you might not have your luggage yet and you are still in your traveling clothes.
-This night is more casual than the others.
+The first night is always very casual since you might not have your luggage yet and you are still in your traveling clothes.

 If you don't have your bags yet and you've left port, don't worry.
 It takes a while to distribute all those bags.
 That's why you have your carry-on.
 Make sure you have what you need to get you through dinner on the first night.
 Some make-up, toothbrush, comb.
 Maybe even a change of clothes if you have traveled far and want to freshen up before dinner.